microsoft/bonsai-gym/README.md

 `$ pip install bonsai-gym`

 ## Usage

-Once installed, import `bonsai_gym` in order to access base class `GymSimulator`, which implements all of the environment-independent Bonsai SDK integrations necessary to train a Bonsai BRAIN to play an OpenAI Gym simulator.
+Once installed, import `bonsai_gym` in order to access base class `GymSimulator3`, which implements all of the environment-independent Bonsai SDK integrations necessary to train a Bonsai BRAIN to play an OpenAI Gym simulator.